-Groups are selected to participate in the Arts Incubator Residency by completing the application and submitting them by August 21, 2017.
+Groups are selected to participate in the Arts Incubator Residency by completing the application and submitting all forms by August 21, 2017.
 Groups are notified in September if they have been successful.

 Who Can Apply?

 The Cornish Playhouse Arts Incubator Residency is open to anyone age 18 and older, including professional and non-professional artists, teachers, ensembles and groups, and students.
 The Residency is open to both those within the Cornish community and those outside the Cornish community.
+Projects submitted should be in their early stages and involve a minimum of two artists from two different art forms.
+Artists from all disciplines are urged to apply.
 The lead artist applying must be a Washington state resident.

 How to Apply